phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 The function creates a new [`Port`] at `0xf4`, which is the `iobase` of the `isa-debug-exit` device.
 Then it writes the the passed exit code to the port.
 We use `u32` because we specified the `iosize` of the `isa-debug-exit` device as 4 bytes.
 Both operations are unsafe, because writing to an I/O port can generally result in arbitrary behavior.

 For specifying the exit status, we create a `QemuExitCode` enum.
 The idea is to exit with the success exit code if all tests succeeded and with the failure exit code otherwise.
 The enum is marked as `#[repr(u32)]` to represent each variant by an `u32` integer.
 We use exit code `0x10` for success and `0x11` for failure.
 The actual exit codes do not matter much, as long as they don't clash with the default exit codes of QEMU.
 For example, using exit code `0` for success is not a good idea because it becomes `(0 << 1) | 1 = 1` after the transformation, which is the default exit code when QEMU failed to run.
-So we could not differentiate a QEMU error from a successfull test run.
+So we could not differentiate a QEMU error from a successful test run.

 We can now update our `test_runner` to exit QEMU after all tests ran: